cometadata/arxiv-preprint-matching/preprint_matching/README.md

 ### Scoring Logic, Weights, and Heuristics:

-The core and primary changes to the the strategy (as comparared to the original), lie in the use of some new weighted scoring mechanisms and leveraging a blend of fuzzy matches:
+The core logic and primary changes to the the strategy (as comparared to the original), lie in the use of some new weighted scoring mechanisms and leveraging a blend of fuzzy matches:

 * **Year Score:**
     * Calculates `preprint_year - article_year`.